MartinHelmut/strex-lang/src/parser/__tests__/phase-03/_README.md

 **Error handling:**

-All of the following examples throw an error:
+All of the following example will throw a syntax error:

 ```strex
 2.1 + 6 -